Sexual and reproductive health after having a baby

 What if I don’t want any more children?

-Sterilisation is an option if you are sure that you don’t want any more children.
+Sterilisation is another option if you are sure that you don’t want any more children.

 What if I want to get pregnant again?